-Health and Wellness Access: Higher Percentage of Uninsured People in Marion County
+Health and Wellness Access: More Uninsured People in Marion County and Frontier Travel Times to Hospital Higher than Statewide Average

-The percentage of residents without insurance in Polk and Yamhill counties is 5.6% and 6%, respectively, while the percentage of residents without insurance in Marion County is just over 8% compared to the state average of 6.6%.
-All three counties are located in Region 2 of Oregon Health Authority's (OHA's) Hospital Preparedness program.
+The percentage of residents without insurance in Polk and Yamhill counties is 5.6% and 6%, respectively, while Marion County's percentage is just over 8% compared to the state average of 6.6%.

 In Oregon, the average travel time to a Patient Centered Primary Care Home (PCPCH) is 13.6 minutes.
-Travel time is as low as 10 minutes in urban areas, 13 minutes in rural areas, and 19 minutes in frontier areas (Appendix C).
+Travel time is as low as 10 minutes in urban areas, 13 minutes in rural areas, and 19 minutes in frontier areas (Appendix C)